Ivan Gren-class landing ship: Design and construction

 The vessels of the class have a displacement of 5,000–6,000 tons and are able to carry up to 13 main battle tanks or 36 armoured personnel carriers and 300 marines.
 The first ship of the class, Ivan Gren, was laid down on 23 December 2004.
 The hull of Ivan Gren was completed by the end of November 2010.
 On 9 October 2010 a contract to increase work on the vessel was signed.
 The ship was launched on 18 May 2012 and was scheduled to be delivered to the Russian Navy by 2014.
 Delivery of Ivan Gren was delayed until 2015 while the second ship of the class, Pyotr Morgunov, was laid down in October 2014.
-Ivan Gren started its sea trials in June 2016 in the Baltic Sea.
+Ivan Gren started her sea trials in June 2016 in the Baltic Sea.
 According to Russian sources, the delaying of commissioning of the lead ship was due to several design faults that includes hull stability and engine problems.

-On 3 May 2018, the lead ship of the class, Ivan Gren, successfully completed its sea trials held in the Baltic Sea.
-The warship's systems and complexes were checked by the state acceptance commission of Russia's Defense Ministry.
+On 3 May 2018, the lead ship of the class, Ivan Gren, successfully completed her sea trials held in the Baltic Sea.
+The warship's systems and complexes were checked by the state acceptance commission of Russia's Defence Ministry.
 Ivan Gren was accepted into service on 20 June 2018.

 Initially, there were no plans to build more ships following Pyotr Morgunov.
 However, in December 2018, it was reported by the head of Russia's United Shipbuilding Corporation that Russia plans to order additional two or three modified Ivan Gren-class landing ships.
 On 9 April 2019, Russian Defence Minister Sergey Shoygu announced two more Project 11711 landing ships will be laid down on 23 April 2019.